-A degree in criminal justice or a related field, is preferred, but not required for those seeking employment with the CIA.
+A degree in criminal justice or a related field is preferred, but not required for those seeking employment with the Central Intelligence Agency.
 Investigative experience is necessary and for this reason, many applicants come from a background of law enforcement or homeland security.
 Because of the classified information CIA officers have access to, all applicants must have clean criminal records and be able to pass background checks.

 Does the CIA offer opportunities to students seeking careers in criminal justice?

-Intern programs and scholarship opportunities at the CIA are offered to high school students, college students and postgraduate students.
-Students in engineering, computer technology, mathematics, languages, military and foreign affairs, finance, logistics and many other hard sciences and technical fields of study may quality for internships with the CIA.
-Requirements for selection include: U.S. citizenship, a clean criminal record, ability to pass a background check and drug test, and between a 3.0 and 4.0 GPA.
+Intern programs and scholarship opportunities at the CIA are offered to high school students, college students, and postgraduate students.
+Students in engineering, computer technology, mathematics, languages, military and foreign affairs, finance, logistics, and many other hard sciences and technical fields of study may qualify for internships with the Central Intelligence Agency.
+Requirements for selection include U.S. citizenship, a clean criminal record, the ability to pass a background check and drug test, and between a 3.0 and 4.0 GPA.
 Applicants may learn more by visiting the CIA website.

 Military Experience and CIA Jobs

-Persons with prior military service may qualify for careers in the CIA.
-Such individuals may use the CIA website Job Fit Tool link to determine what positions may be available that fit their education, background, experience and interests.
+Persons with prior military service may qualify for careers in the Central Intelligence Agency.
+Such individuals may use the CIA website Job Fit Tool link to determine what positions may be available that fit their education, background, experience, and interests.

 Clandestine Service Jobs at the CIA